 Nepal and Serbia (former Yugoslavia) established the diplomatic relations on 7 October 1959.
 The relations between the two countries have always remained close and cordial ever since the establishment of the diplomatic relations.
-Embassy of Nepal in Berlin, Germany is accredited to look after Serbia.
-Similarly, Embassy of the Republic of Serbia in New Delhi, India is accredited to look after Nepal.
+The Embassy of Nepal in Berlin, Germany is accredited to look after Serbia.
+Similarly, the Embassy of Serbia in New Delhi, India is accredited to look after Nepal.

 Nepal and Serbia hold common views on a number of international issues.
 Both are founding members of the Non-Alignment movement.
 Nepal and Serbia are both landlocked countries.
 They support and cooperate with each other in international forums including in the UN.

 - Foreign Minister Hon.
 Pradeep Kumar Gyawali paid an official visit of Serbia on 27-28 November 2019 on the occasion of the 60th anniversary of the establishment of diplomatic relations.

 - Chairman of the National Assembly of the Federal Parliament Rt.
 Hon.
 Ganesh Prasad Timilsina participated in the 141st session of Inter-Parliamentary Union in Belgrade from October 13-17 2019.

 - First Deputy Prime Minister and Minister of Foreign Affairs of Serbia H.E.
 Ivica Dacic visited Nepal on 4-6 May 2018.

 - Foreign Minister of Serbia Mr. Vuc Jeremic visited Nepal in October